avalinde/codesquad-personal-project-client/README.md

 HTML, CSS, JavaScript, Leaflet, Formcarry, React.js

-This app takes the data built on the backend (project repo here) and displays each clinic as a marker using latitude/longitude data points on the Leaflet react API.
+This app takes the data built on the backend (project repo above) and displays each clinic as a marker using latitude/longitude data points on the Leaflet react API.
 Full crud operations functional via admin console.
 Admin console secured by login authentication with backend.
 Formcarry API creates a functional emailing contact page.
 Styling completed via CSS with consistent aesthetic on variety of platforms.

 ## Lessons Learned: